 The need for fixed spaces has become obsolete.
 Shared spaces give you the option of choosing the kind of office you want, at a time that is convenient for you.

-In the era of sharing economy why should space be left behind?
+In the era of sharing economy, why should space be left behind?
 Companies are therefore capitalizing on the profitability of renting space as a commodity keeping in view the escalating costs of real estate.

 Companies like WeWork, which leases and sublets more than 3 million square feet of space as a service, have assumed a property management role.
-They leases space wholesale from landlords and then sublets it, at a margin, in small blocks of floorspace.
+They lease space wholesale from landlords and then sublets it, at a margin, in small blocks of floorspace.

 They provide employees with facilities like high-speed Internet, snacks, printers and more.
 The “space as a service” model is even extending to residential space, which accounts for more than 20% of WeWork’s revenue in 2018 thus creating a niche sharing space economy.